md37971/alienDelivery/README.md

 # Alien Delivery (Python)
 Alien Delivery is a simple game that I developed as a fun personal project in Summer 2024 using the Pygame library in python.
-In this game, you are an alien working at a mail company and your goal is to deliver the package to the customer before it arrives late; however, it's not an easy journey as their are obstacles in the sky, but you thankfully have your ship to fly.
+In this game, you are an alien working at a mail company and your goal is to deliver the package to the customer before it arrives late; however, it's not an easy journey as there are obstacles in the sky, but you thankfully have your ship to fly.
 Deliver the package on-time or else....

+# How to setup
+  1.)
+Ensure that Python is installed on your computer through the Python website. <br>
+  2.)
+Once Python is installed, type the following command line in the command prompt `pip install pygame` to install the pygame library. <br>
+  3.)
+Download the files/clone the repository. <br>
+  4.)
+Run the `mainPygame.py` file to launch the game. <br>
+  5.)
+Have fun! <br>

 # Controls
 W or UP ARROW KEY - Up <br>